taylor-green/WeatherApp/README.md

 ![initial-load-up](https://github.com/taylor-green/WeatherApp/assets/121259035/cb6b401b-91d3-49ca-8996-fd8592968e41)

 The user can then type a city in the search bar and search the forecast for that city.

 ![first-search](https://github.com/taylor-green/WeatherApp/assets/121259035/8bfe7653-0ecd-4610-b375-f34a093fa257)

 Finally, local storage saves the users recent searches to be revisited later.

 ![local-storage](https://github.com/taylor-green/WeatherApp/assets/121259035/527a5e60-f14d-4efe-810f-89bb022148dd)

+## Usage

+This web application can be found at ![https://taylor-green.github.io/WeatherApp/]

 ## License